osmandapp/web/main/docs/user/plan-route/create-route.md

 </Tabs>

-The Route line shows an automatically-generated road or straight route which you can save like a GPX track.
+The route line in the *Plan a route* tool is displayed as an already configured and calculated path or as a straight line.
+It consists of several components.

-1. Profile icon (Android).
-It*s mean that this segment was built by this profile routing.
+1. *Profile icon* on a section between points.
+Indicates that the section has been built using this routing profile.
-2. Shaping points - basic points building the route.
+2. *Shaping Points*.
+These are the basis points for the construction of the route.
-3. Calculated route segment between shaping points.
-Colors of your chosen application profiles (Android) or last chosen application profile (iOS).
+3. *Calculated segment* of route between the shaping points.
-4. Straight-line from last shaping point and target point.
+4. *Straight dotted line* from the last point of shaping to the visible center of the map on the screen.

 ## Navigation with Plan a route